 Type 2 diabetes is a multi-systemic metabolic disease that affects the vascular, renal, hepatic, nervous and endocrinological systems and is characterized by hyperinsulinemia, insulin-resistance, a clear correlation with central obesity, and impaired glucose homeostasis; therefore, children with type 2 diabetes are usually obese, have dyslipidemia and have hyperglycemia.

 Epidemiology of Type 2 Diabetes in Children

-Before we dive in the different treatment options for type 2 diabetes in children, we should point out few points concerning the epidemiology of type 2 diabetes in children.
+Before we dive into the different treatment options for type 2 diabetes in children, we should point out a few points concerning the epidemiology of type 2 diabetes in children.

 The most recent epidemiological studies estimate the prevalence of type 2 diabetes in children between 12 and 19 years of age to be as high as 23 %.
 African American children and other non-white ethnic groups have a higher incidence of type 2 diabetes compared to white children.

 According to a recent study, the estimated annual incidence of type 2 diabetes in white children younger than 20 years of age was 3 per 100,000, while the annual incidence of the disease was significantly higher in African American children with an estimated figure of 15.7 per 100,000.

 An incidence peak was observed in children aged between 15 and 19 years.
 Girls seem to have a slightly higher risk of developing type 2 diabetes compared to boys.

 Pathophysiology of Type 2 Diabetes